ut81/Notepad/README.md

 # Notepad
-As you must be already aware, Notepad is a simple text editor for Microsoft Windows that allows users to create text documents, save them as plain text, and edit plaintext files.
-It is extremely useful for viewing or writing relatively short text documents saved as plain text.
+A simple notepad created using tkinter(preinstalled) library in python.

-The File menu has options like New, Open, Save, Save As, and Exit.
+The File menu has options like New, Open, Save, and Exit.
-The Edit menu has options like Cut, Copy, Paste, Delete, Find, Select All, and Time/Date.
+The Edit menu has options like Cut, Copy, Paste.
 The Help menu has options like About Notepad.